Canadian Feed Industry Education Program

 - Module 9 – Hands-on workshop at the Canadian Feed Research Centre

 You may take as many or as few modules as you choose.
 The certificate is earned by successfully completing Modules 1 through 8, and 10.
-Completing the modules in sequence is recommended, as each module builds upon the knowledge presented in the previous module.
-Some courses have prerequisites.
+Completing the modules in sequence is strongly recommended, as each module builds upon the knowledge presented in the previous module.
+Module 9 has prerequisites.

 This program is intended for persons 18 years of age and older.
 Module availability changes each semester.
-Contact the Animal Nutrition Association of Canada to request more information and sign up for email updates.
+Contact the Animal Nutrition Association of Canada to request more information.

 You may progress through the program at your own pace